VR-25/acc/README.md

 Sometimes, restoring the default current may not work without a system reboot.
 A workaround is setting the default max current value or any arbitrary high number (e.g., 9000 mA).
 Don't worry about frying things.
-The phone will only draw the max it can take.
+The device will only draw the max it can take.

 **WARNING**: limiting voltage causes battery state of charge (SoC) deviation on some devices.
 The  battery management system self-calibrates constantly, though.